Babajide-olawoye/graph-theory-project-1/README.md

 ## Your README
-You should overwrite this README with your own work.
-The README must at least contain the following items.
+You should include a README that contains at least the following items.

 - A **description** of your repository and its contents pitched at a knowledgeable outsider.
 - **Instructions** stating how to run and test your program.